shonphilip7/sample-transit-map/README.md

 While not part of the dockerfile, tiles directory is required for displaying the map.
 Following are the steps for generating tiles:
 1. Run the setup_tile_env.sh script.
 The script references commands from https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-20-04-lts/ </br>
 2. Once the environment is set, run the the python script generate_tiles.py to generate tiles.
 This script is a modified version of https://github.com/openstreetmap/mapnik-stylesheets/blob/master/generate_tiles.py </br>
-Running the above steps should generate the tiles directory.
+<p>Running the above steps should generate the tiles directory.
 As the tiles directory is already included in the repo the above steps are not required.
-The reason to not include the script for generating tiles in the dockerfile itself is that it would take a long time for docker to build.
+The reason to not include the script for generating tiles in the dockerfile itself is that it would take a long time for docker to build. </p>
 ## Displaying the tiles
 1. git clone https://github.com/shonphilip7/sample-transit-map.git </br>
 2. docker build -t map-tiles-image:1.0 . </br>